Prince Harry and Meghan's daughter Lilibet referred to as 'princess' for first time

 The representative said: “I can confirm that Princess Lilibet Diana was christened on Friday, March 3 by the Archbishop of Los Angeles, the Rev John Taylor.”

-Lilibet became a princess when her grandfather acceded to the throne and became King Charles III.
+Lilibet became a princess when her grandfather ascended the throne and became King Charles III.

 It is understood Lilibet's title of princess and the prince title of their son Archie will be used in formal settings, but not in everyday use by the couple.